Bee Feeders

 - does not hold much syrup

-A beekeeper can easily see when to refill.
-But, this type of feeder does have its problems.
-A hungry colony can drain this in a couple of hours -are you available to refill it several times a day?
+A beekeeper can easily see when to refill this type of feeder.
+But, a hungry colony can drain this in a couple of hours -are you available to refill it several times a day?

 An even bigger issue, food hanging on the front of the hive can encourage robbing bee attacks.
 If you want to use a boardman feeder, it is best to place it inside the hive – with an extra box to enclose the feeder.